What is the Uyghur Forced Labor Prevention Act and what does it mean for investors?

 PAST PERFORMANCE IS NOT NECESSARILY INDICATIVE OF FUTURE RESULTS.

 Any reference to a specific security, country or sector should not be construed as a recommendation to buy or sell this security, country or sector.
 Please note that strategy holdings and positioning are subject to change without notice.
 Newton manages a variety of investment strategies.
-Whether and how ESG considerations are assessed or integrated into Newton’s strategies depends on the asset classes and/or the particular strategy involved, as well as the research and investment approach of each Newton firm.
+How ESG considerations are assessed or integrated into Newton’s strategies depends on the asset classes and/or the particular strategy involved.
 ESG may not be considered for each individual investment and, where ESG is considered, other attributes of an investment may outweigh ESG considerations when making investment decisions.
+ESG considerations do not form part of the research process for Newton's small cap and multi-asset solutions strategies.
 For additional Important Information, click on the link below.

 Information about the indices shown here is provided to allow for comparison of the performance of the strategy to that of certain well-known and widely recognized indices.
 There is no representation that such index is an appropriate benchmark for such comparison.